Get answers to your latest COVID-19 vaccine questions and wear your badge of honor with pride.

 Who can get a COVID-19 vaccine right now?

-Anyone age 12 and older is currently eligible to receive a COVID-19 vaccine.
-Only the Pfizer vaccine is available to patients age 12-17.
+Anyone age 6 months and older is currently eligible to receive a COVID-19 vaccine.

 How do I make an appointment for the COVID-19 vaccine?

 I need to cancel or reschedule an upcoming appointment at an IU Health location.
 How can I do that?

 If you’ve made an appointment at one of our COVID-19 vaccine clinics, call 211 to cancel or reschedule at any time.
 You can also reschedule or cancel your appointment online.
 If it is 48 hours or fewer before your appointment, follow the link in the reminder notice that you get by text or email to cancel or reschedule.